24 hours in Belgrade

 How to get to Belgrade

 By train, Belgrade is easily reached from several capital cities in Europe.
-Here is a list of places that are connected to Belgrade by train.
+These places are connected to Belgrade by train:

 - The nearest is Zagreb, Croatia, 6.5 hours away on a direct train that leaves daily